kimsoto/pipelinecrm/README.md

 Front End:
-Uses Vue.js version 2 javascript framework as the front end Styled with Bootstrap version 5 as the CSS framework Routing using Vue Router
+--Uses Vue.js version 2 javascript framework as the front end-- --Styled with Bootstrap version 5 as the CSS framework-- --Routing using Vue Router--
-Authentication handled by Keycloak, an open source software product to allow single sign-on with Identity and Access Management.
+--Authentication handled by Keycloak, an open source software product to allow single sign-on with Identity and Access Management--

 Back End:
-Uses Node.js Express.js application framework
+--Uses Node.js Express.js application framework--
-Uses REST API principles
+--Uses REST API principles--
-Data is stored in a MySQL relational database
-Each Express route verifies access tokens using Keycloak
+--Data is stored in a MySQL relational database-- --Each Express route verifies access tokens using Keycloak--

 Hosting:
-NGINX web server installed on Ubuntu hosts both the Vue front end, and the Express back end Express backend is run as a reverse proxy
-Keycloak authentication is install on Ubuntu, also runs as a reverse proxy on NGINX
+--NGINX web server installed on Ubuntu hosts both the Vue front end, and the Express back end-- --Express backend is run as a reverse proxy-- --Keycloak authentication is install on Ubuntu, also runs as a reverse proxy on NGINX--